Table of Contents

 Generalized anxiety disorder

 Anxiety is an emotion every person has felt at one point in their life.
 But for some, this universal emotion can affect everyday functions.
-Generalized anxiety disorder (GAD) is more than just your usual worries, but a debilitating condition.
+Generalized anxiety disorder (GAD) is more than just your usual worries, but is a debilitating condition.
 GAD is characterized by persistent and excessive fear concerning health, work, family, or other issues.
 These fears are typically out of proportion with reality, and people with GAD expect the worst-case scenario when there is no reason for concern.

 Around 3 percent of the United States population has an anxiety disorder, but this condition can be challenging to diagnose.
 As mentioned above, everyone experiences anxiety from time to time, so many who have excessive fears or worries may think their behavior is normal.
 GAD is diagnosed when a person finds it difficult to control their worry on more days than not for at least six months.
 Your doctor may prescribe you Lexapro (escitalopram) or Effexor XR (venlafaxine) to help combat the symptoms of generalized anxiety disorder.